RBE Setup

 --remote_download_minimal

 By default, bazel will download intermediate results of remote executions - so in case an artifact isn't found in the remote cache, it can be re-uploaded.
-This can slow down builds in networks constrained environments.
+This can slow down builds in network-constrained environments.

 This can be turned off with the flag: